-Footnote: After the meting two more ESC officers joined the "two jobs club" - David Ogden agreed to take on the Meetings Secretary role (as well as Chairman); and Neil Hitchens added to his Webmaster portfolio by volunteering to collect from John Davis and house the Circle Library and the Circle Record.
-We very much welcome the kind gestures and hope that both might soon be able to return to single-role working on behalf of the Circle.
+Footnote: After the meeting two more ESC officers volunteered to join the "two jobs club" - David Ogden agreed to take on the Meetings Secretary role (as well as Chairman); and Neil Hitchens added to his Webmaster portfolio by volunteering to collect from John Davis and house the Circle Library and the Circle Record.
+We very much welcome these kind gestures and hope that both might soon be able to return to single-role working on behalf of the Circle.
 Anyone willing to volunteer?